cmboling/fossa-dependency-graph-comparator/README.md

 ## CSV Format

-The script expects CSV data with the following columns:
+The script expects CSV data with the following *columns*:

 ```csv
 locator, createdAt, data